suds-community/suds/HACKING.rst

 * This method does not allow you to provide any extra ``pytest`` options when running the project test suite.
+* When running the ``setup.py test`` command in a Windows Python 2.5 environment without an included ctypes module (e.g. 64-bit CPython 2.5 distribution does not include ctypes) and having it automatically install the colorama package version older than 0.1.11, you will get benign error messages reporting colorama's atexit handlers failing.
+Running the same command again avoids the issue since the colorama package will then already be installed.
+  Suggested workaround is to use a colorama package version 0.3.2 or newer.

 Running the project tests - using ``pytest`` directly
 -----------------------------------------------------